The annual motorcycle challenge to benefit people living with Multiple Sclerosis

 The spirit of this event is to assist Paul in his quest to ride one million miles as a MS advocate, raising awareness and funds, while helping others with challenges recalculate their life’s road.
 Your fundraising contributions and efforts go directly to the National MS Society.

 I planned to break my second world record April 1st, 2013.
 As a fundraiser, I wanted to attempt document riding 50,000 miles in just 50 days.
 The world record as it stands is 31,000 miles in 31 days, set by former state Senator David Zien.
 My personal IBA documented 1000-mile days in a row was 10.
 For a 50-day ride, I realized unless I died or crashed, nobody would pay attention to what I was doing after the first week, and it was supposed to be a fundraiser.
 So, I decided to start a motorcycle fundraiser to run alongside my record attempt to keep people interested, raise awareness and funds to benefit the National MS Society.
 Sometime in March of 2013, I was informed I would no longer be employed if I took off the seven weeks needed to break the world record.
 Although I had saved up two years vacation time (4 weeks), unpaid leave was not allowed.
 I also had hoped for a bit more support from a motorcycle manufacturer, fuel sponsor and hotel chain.
 I did not get what I needed, and there was no physical or financial way I would have been able to complete the attempt.
 I had to call it off.
 However, with the help of riders and friends across the country, we did end up with quite an amazing fundraiser event, and the MS5000 was officially born!
-Have no doubt, I still have every intention of breaking that record, and with the right backing falling into place, I will be attempting it in the very near future. — Longhaulpaul
+Have no doubt, I still have every intention of breaking that record, and with financial backing falling into place, I will be attempting it in the very near future. — Longhaulpaul